Key messages

 After adjusting for differences in the age structure of the two populations:

-- the rate of hospitalisation for chronic kidney disease that involved dialysis was 11 times as high for Indigenous Australians as for non-Indigenous Australians (age-standardised rates of 453 and 42 hospitalisations per 1,000 population, respectively).
+- The rate of hospitalisation for chronic kidney disease that involved dialysis was 11 times as high for Indigenous Australians as for non-Indigenous Australians (age-standardised rates of 453 and 42 hospitalisations per 1,000 population, respectively).

-- the rate of hospitalisation for chronic kidney disease, excluding dialysis, was 3 times as high for Indigenous Australians as for non-Indigenous Australians (age-standardised rates of 5.3 and 1.7 per 1,000 population, respectively) (Table D1.10.5).
+- The rate of hospitalisation for chronic kidney disease, excluding dialysis, was 3 times as high for Indigenous Australians as for non-Indigenous Australians (age-standardised rates of 5.3 and 1.7 per 1,000 population, respectively) (Table D1.10.5).

 By age group, between July 2017 and June 2019, the hospitalisation rate for chronic kidney disease (excluding dialysis) among Indigenous Australians was highest for Indigenous Australians aged 55–64 (11 hospitalisations per 1,000 population).
 For non-Indigenous Australians, rates were highest for those aged 65 and over (4.5 per 1,000) (Table D1.10.6).
 Rates were higher for Indigenous females (5.4 per 1,000) than for Indigenous males (2.7 per 1,000) (crude rates) (Table D1.10.5).